YatharthVyas/aim-trainer/README.md

-# JavaScript-Game to help you increase your crossair control
+# JavaScript-Game to help you increase your crossair control - made for microchip